commit-live-students/front-end-resources/greyatom-test-prep.md

 ## Coding
 Coding is an important skill that is necessary for any tech job.
+So it is necessary to understand the fundamentals of programming and practice coding very well.

+### Programming
+To learn programming you can go through this excellent resource of Runestone academy -> [Fundamentals of Python Programming](https://runestone.academy/runestone/books/published/fopp/index.html)
+While the book focusses on Python, the principles present can be used for any language.
+Do check [Runestone Academy](http://runestoneinteractive.org/pages/library.html) for more fantastic books that you can refer for learning.

 ### Learning Basic Data Structures and Algorithms